olly/grim_repo/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Running the Tests

+Run the test suite with:

+    $ rspec

+There tests in `spec/features` hit the live API and capture the results using VCR.
+If you want to run the tests against the live API you'll need to configure some credentials using environment variables:

+    $ export GRIMREPO_TEST_USERNAME=username
+    $ export GRIMREPO_TEST_PASSWORD=password
+    $ rspec